FAFSA and General Frequently Asked Questions

 I probably don't qualify for financial aid.
 Should I apply for aid anyway?

 Yes.
-Stafford and PLUS loans are available regardless of need.
-The FAFSA form is free.
+Direct Unsubsidized and Direct PLUS loans are available regardless of need, but a FAFSA is required.

 Can I submit my financial aid application before January 1?